Tua Tagovailoa: Professional career

+2020 NFL draft

-Tagovailoa was projected to be taken first overall in the 2020 NFL Draft until his season-ending injury led to LSU quarterback and 2019 Heisman Trophy winner Joe Burrow supplanting him as the draft's top prospect.
+Tagovailoa was projected to be taken first overall in the 2020 NFL draft until his season-ending injury led to LSU quarterback and 2019 Heisman Trophy winner Joe Burrow supplanting him as the draft's top prospect.
 Despite injury concerns, however, Tagovailoa was selected fifth overall by the Miami Dolphins.
 Tagovailoa was also the first left-handed quarterback to be drafted by an NFL team since Tim Tebow in 2010.
-As his college jersey number of 13 was retired by the Dolphins in honor of Dan Marino, Tagovailoa chose to wear number 1.
+Because his college jersey number of 13 was retired by the Dolphins in honor of Dan Marino, Tagovailoa chose to wear number 1.

-2020
+2020 season

 Tagovailoa signed his four-year rookie contract, worth $30 million, on May 11, 2020.
 He passed his physical with the team in July 2020 to begin training camp, but was named the backup to Ryan Fitzpatrick to start the season.

 Tagovailoa made his debut appearance in a Week 6 game against the New York Jets, coming in relief of Fitzpatrick in the fourth quarter of a 24–0 win where he threw two passes for nine yards.
 His NFL appearance was the first for a left-handed quarterback since Kellen Moore in 2015.
 During the team's bye week, Tagovailoa was named the starter for their Week 8 game against the Los Angeles Rams.
-On Tagovailoa's first career pass attempt as a starter, he was strip sacked by Aaron Donald.
+On Tagovailoa's first career pass attempt as a starter, he was strip-sacked by Aaron Donald.
 Later in the game, Tagovailoa recorded his first career touchdown on a pass thrown to DeVante Parker.
-In Week 11 against the Denver Broncos, Tagovailoa threw for 83 yards and a touchdown before being replaced by Ryan Fitzpatrick early in the fourth quarter with the Broncos leading 20–10.
+In Week 11 against the Denver Broncos, Tagovailoa threw for 83 yards and a touchdown before being replaced by Fitzpatrick early in the fourth quarter with the Broncos leading 20–10.
 Tagovailoa jammed his thumb in practice prior to a Week 12 game against the Jets and missed the game.
 He made his return in Week 13 against the Cincinnati Bengals, where he threw for 296 yards and a touchdown during a 19–7 win.
+In Week 14 during a narrow 33–27 defeat against the Kansas City Chiefs, Tagovailoa eclipsed the 300 passing yard mark in the NFL for the first time by passing for 316 yards and two touchdowns, plus with an additional rushing touchdown.
+His performance earned him Pepsi NFL Rookie of the Week honors for back-to-back weeks.
 In Week 16 against the Las Vegas Raiders, Tagovailoa threw for 94 yards and a touchdown before being benched in favor of Fitzpatrick again in the fourth quarter.
 In Week 17 against the Buffalo Bills, needing a win for the Dolphins to qualify for the playoffs, Tagovailoa threw for a career-high 361 yards, one touchdown, and three interceptions as Miami lost 56–26.
 The Dolphins missed the playoffs for the fourth consecutive year, and for the 17th time in the 21 seasons since the retirement of Dan Marino.